Nikkochocho/chesse/README.md

 <div align = "center">

-`chesse` is a chessboard implementation, which features two players and all the pieces a traditional chess game has to offer.
+`chesse` is a chessboard implementation, which features two players and all the pieces and logic a traditional chess game contains.
 It also includes unit and coverage tests to verify if all its functionality has to offer is working accordingly.

 </div>